Ice Barrel Overview

 5. Reduces Pain and Inflammation

-While studies on the working of cold water therapy are still ongoing, experts have a rough idea of how it works.
 Cold water or ice causes vasoconstriction, which reduces blood flow to the affected area.
 This reduces the number of inflammatory cells coming to the affected area.
 Extreme cold also numbs the inflamed area, effectively reducing the pain.
 As the body heats back up, it brings oxygen and nutrient-rich blood back to the tissues, helping to flush out inflammation.

 Your blood vessels usually constrict when it is too cold to avoid losing excessive heat.
 The action reduces the amount of blood flowing to the extremities.
 The concept works similarly to reduce inflammation.